 More so, you can even whitelist certain websites so that they never get suspended.

-What’s more, Tabli can manage the tabs in different Chrome windows, which is something most of our other entries cannot.
+Additionally, Tabli can manage the tabs in different Chrome windows, which is something most of our other entries cannot.
 It does this by showing the tabs grouped up based on the windows they are opened in.

-Tab Manager Plus
+Tab Manager Plus – Best for tab tracking

 However, one feature that makes it stand apart is that the extension shows you the number of open tabs right on the icon.